tgenman/STEM_vault/notes/math/combinatorics/The additional principle (combinatorics).md

 TARGET DECK: Math::Combinatorics
 START
 Math prop
-Question_eng: The additional principle (combinatorics)
+TITLE: The additional principle (combinatorics)
-Question_rus:
+TITLE_rus:
 Answer_eng: If $A_1,..., A_n$ are pairwise disjoint sets ($A_i \cap A_j = \emptyset$  wherever $i \neq j$), then
 $$
 |A_1 \cup ... \cup A_n| = |A_1 + ... + A_n| = \sum_{k=1}^{n} |A_i|